 In addition to their formal CPD requirements, legal professionals need to maintain and broaden their networks.
 Major organisations such as VLA and FCLC promote networking and supervision of recent graduates within their own communities of practice, using everyday communication systems such as phones and email, but legal practitioners operating outside of these organisations can find networking difficult and supervision poor.
 Legal work with individuals can involve exposure to client trauma, and being able to talk at length with peers and more experienced practitioners can provide coping and client-management strategies as well as emotional support.
 Again, social contact to meet these needs may be difficult to arrange in RRR areas where practitioners may be working in relative isolation.
 Legal practitioners working in more remote areas where access to a range of related services, such as health, financial, consumer, environmental and aged services, can be poor also need to actively forge and maintain links with a range of non-legal service providers, in order to help integrate services for individual clients or organisations with more complex needs.
+Services and the providers of the providers of

 The technologies listed above can all be employed to create a virtual space for social interaction.
 However, as people frequently need social support at odd times, rather than during scheduled CPD sessions or meetings, email, phone, online forums and social media platforms such as closed Facebook or LinkedIn groups and private Twitter conversations can be more useful in terms of providing fast responses.
 Recent statistics show that many people in RRR areas are already using technologies such as these to meet their communication and information needs, although in significantly lower proportions than in metropolitan areas.
-The technical and non-technical barriers RRR people face in terms of using digital technologies for legal education, and the factors that are supporting their capabilities to connect in these ways, will be discussed next.
+16 The technical and non-technical barriers RRR people face in terms of using digital technologies for legal education, and the factors that are supporting their capabilities to connect in these ways, will be discussed next.

+- 13 Interviewee comment.

-Interviewee comment, Kyle, Coverdale & Powers 2014.
+- 14 Interviewee comment, Kyle, Coverdale & Powers 2014.

+- 15 Interviewee comments.